Back To All Post

 Brief History of the Eyewear Monopoly

-Luxottica started with seemingly good intentions.
-Leonardo Del Vecchio opened his eyewear workshop in 1961 and founded Luxottica ten years later after he designed his sunglass line and sold it.
+Luxottica began with seemingly good intentions.
+In 1961, Leonardo Del Vecchio opened a small eyewear workshop in Italy.
+About a decade later, he founded Luxottica after designing and selling his own sunglass line.

 Impact of the Eyewear Monopoly on Consumers